TomServo3k/Toaster/README.md

 </template>
 ```

-Place ``` <Toaster /> ``` as above, with optional 'options'.
+Place ``` <Toaster /> ``` as above, with the optional ':options' attribute if you like.
 You will also need to import Toaster.vue and specify it as a Component.

-Then anywhere you want to display a toast message, import Toaster and use directly or create simple toast functions.
+Then anywhere you want to display a toast message, import Toaster and use it directly or create simple toast wrapper functions.

 ### Import and Declare Toaster (TypeScript Example)